cwc1987/NeHe_OpenGL_Qt4/README.md

 NeHe_OpenGL_Qt4
 ===============

-build NeHe OpenGL Lessons with Qt 4
+build NeHe OpenGL tutorials in Qt4

 As Qt is cross-platform framework, so used freetype and ftgl in lesson13, lesson14, lesson15 to create font.